 Artemis II Preflight

-NASA’s Artemis II Space Launch System (SLS) rocket and Orion spacecraft are seen atop a mobile launcher at Launch Complex 39B, Sunday, Jan.
-18, 2026, after being rolled out to the launch pad at NASA’s Kennedy Space Center in Florida.
-NASA’s Artemis II test flight will take Commander Reid Wiseman, Pilot Victor Glover, and Mission Specialist Christina Koch from NASA, and Mission Specialist Jeremy Hansen from the CSA (Canadian Space Agency), around the Moon and back to Earth no later than April 2026.
+NASA’s Artemis II Space Launch System (SLS) rocket and Orion spacecraft are seen atop a mobile launcher at Launch Complex 39B, Monday, March 30, 2026, as preparations continue for launch at NASA’s Kennedy Space Center in Florida.
+NASA’s Artemis II test flight will take Commander Reid Wiseman, Pilot Victor Glover, and Mission Specialist Christina Koch from NASA, and Mission Specialist Jeremy Hansen from the CSA (Canadian Space Agency), around the Moon and back to Earth no later than no later than April 2026.
 Photo Credit: (NASA/Joel Kowsky)

 Artemis II Preflight

-NASA’s Artemis II Space Launch System (SLS) rocket and Orion spacecraft are seen atop a mobile launcher at Launch Complex 39B, Sunday, Jan.
-18, 2026, after being rolled out to the launch pad at NASA’s Kennedy Space Center in Florida.
-NASA’s Artemis II test flight will take Commander Reid Wiseman, Pilot Victor Glover, and Mission Specialist Christina Koch from NASA, and Mission Specialist Jeremy Hansen from the CSA (Canadian Space Agency), around the Moon and back to Earth no later than April 2026.
+NASA’s Artemis II Space Launch System (SLS) rocket and Orion spacecraft are seen at sunset atop a mobile launcher at Launch Complex 39B, Monday, March 30, 2026, as preparations continue for launch at NASA’s Kennedy Space Center in Florida.
+NASA’s Artemis II test flight will take Commander Reid Wiseman, Pilot Victor Glover, and Mission Specialist Christina Koch from NASA, and Mission Specialist Jeremy Hansen from the CSA (Canadian Space Agency), around the Moon and back to Earth no later than no later than April 2026.
 Photo Credit: (NASA/Joel Kowsky)

 Artemis II Preflight

-NASA’s Artemis II Space Launch System (SLS) rocket and Orion spacecraft are seen atop a mobile launcher at Launch Complex 39B, Sunday, Jan.
-18, 2026, after being rolled out to the launch pad at NASA’s Kennedy Space Center in Florida.
-NASA’s Artemis II test flight will take Commander Reid Wiseman, Pilot Victor Glover, and Mission Specialist Christina Koch from NASA, and Mission Specialist Jeremy Hansen from the CSA (Canadian Space Agency), around the Moon and back to Earth no later than April 2026.
+NASA’s Artemis II Space Launch System (SLS) rocket and Orion spacecraft are seen at sunset atop a mobile launcher at Launch Complex 39B, Monday, March 30, 2026, as preparations continue for launch at NASA’s Kennedy Space Center in Florida.
+NASA’s Artemis II test flight will take Commander Reid Wiseman, Pilot Victor Glover, and Mission Specialist Christina Koch from NASA, and Mission Specialist Jeremy Hansen from the CSA (Canadian Space Agency), around the Moon and back to Earth no later than no later than April 2026.
 Photo Credit: (NASA/Joel Kowsky)

 Artemis II Preflight